Does Home Insurance Cover Decks and Patios?

 Contact Your Insurance Company

-Report the damage as soon as possible.
-Describe what happened, attach your documentation and include any emergency repair receipts.
-Ask about the timeline, claims process and your deductible.
+Report the damage to your insurer as soon as possible.
+Send your photo and video documentation along with a written account of what happened, plus any repair receipts.
+Ask about the claims timeline and how your deductible applies to the payout.

 4. 4